pitchmuc/aepp/docs/catalog.md

   * json : default
   * txt : text file
   * raw : a response object from the requests module

+#### getResourceToFile
+Use subprocess and CURL request to get the resource and save it to a file.\
+Arguments:
+* endpoint : REQUIRED : The URL to GET
+* file : REQUIRED : The file name to save the content to.

 #### decodeStreamBatch